-The City of Arcata has two sources of drinking water.
-The primary source of drinking water is groundwater purchased from Humboldt Bay Municipal Water District (HBMWD).
-The secondary source of drinking water is the City of Arcata's Heindon Well.
+The source of drinking water for the District is groundwater purchased from Humboldt Bay Municipal Water District (HBMWD).

 Drinking water purchased from HBMWD is drawn from wells located in the bed of the Mad River northeast of Arcata.
 These wells, called Ranney Wells, draw water from the sands and gravel of the riverbed at depths of 60 to 90 feet, thereby providing a natural filtration process.
 During the summer, this naturally filtered water is disinfected with chlorine before being delivered to the City via transmission lines to the Alliance Road Transfer Station.

 During the winter, prior to disinfection, the groundwater is treated at HBMWD's Turbidity Reduction Facility to reduce occasional turbidity (cloudiness) in the source water.
 While turbidity itself is not a health concern, the California Department of Public Health (CDPH) is concerned that at elevated levels, turbidity could potentially interfere with the disinfection process.